yuvalbl/meetups/02.Performance2_Memory_leaks/Readme.md

 * Release object reference when done
 <!-- .element: class="fragment" -->
-* Observables: unsubscribe safely when done (for angular OnDestroy hook should be useful)
+* Unsubscribe from Observables safely when done using them (for angular OnDestroy hook should be useful)
 <!-- .element: class="fragment" -->